 Organix South created this amazing neem toothpaste.
 It is a real pleasure for your teeth.
 Real neem therapy with mint.
 Theraneem mint toothpaste is made with supercritical extracts of neem leaf and neem bark.
-Made in India, this product has a significant potential in naturals toothpaste brands.
-But we need to check ingredients to see if deep inside all the great things are some bad stuff.
+Made in India, this product has significant potential in naturals toothpaste brands.
+But we need to check ingredients to see if deep inside all the great things are bad stuff.

 Is Theraneem Mint Toothpaste 100% Natural

 Sorbitol is a sweetener.
 Not needed in toothpaste unless you want to buy a delicious toothpaste.
 So you need to decide do you want tasty or healthy toothpaste.
 Some people consider sorbitol a poison.
-It is also used in food industry.
+It is also used in the food industry.
 But in toothpaste is as bad as is it is in food.

 Sodium Lauroyl Glutamate is just a lesser version of Sodium Lauryl Sulfate.
 There are not yet tests done, and we can’t say if it is as bad as it is SLS.
 But it is also possible that this ingredient can be even worse.